keybase/keybase-bot/README.md

 bot.watchAllChannelsForNewMessages({onMessages: onMessages});
 ```

+This function may take a few seconds to recognize new messages, as it polls until we expose a realtime stream in the API.

 #### `bot.watchChannelForNewMessages(options)`

 This is exactly the same as `bot.watchAllChannelsForNewMessages` except the options argument should include a specific channel.
 Other channels are ignored.